Teacher Helene Consult with Professor Helene

 A

-Stem cells for all patients at our hospital are consistently cultured in our in-house stem cell culture room (CPC).
+All of our patients' stem cells are consistently cultured in our in-house stem cell culture laboratory (CPC).

 Q